 Lexus’s flagship LS sedan is redesigned on a longer and lower platform, gaining swoopy new styling, a host of new technology and luxury features, and the choice of a 416-hp twin-turbo 3.5-liter V6 (LS 500) or a 354-hp 3.5 V6/twin electric-motor hybrid (LS 500h).
 The Mercedes S-Class lineup is extensively updated, gaining new bumpers, headlights, and taillights; S450 models powered by a 362-hp bi-turbo 3.0-liter V6; and S560 models powered by a 463-hp bi-turbo 4.0-liter V8 (the S560 replaces the S550).
 The AMG S63 gets a 603-hp bi-turbo 4.0-liter V8 with a 9-speed automatic transmission in place of the previous 577-hp 5.5-liter V8 and 7-speed, and an S560e plug-in hybrid model is slated to debut in the U.S. in mid-2019.

 After its redesign last year, the Porsche Panamera lineup gets a wagon-like Sport Turismo body style and a Turbo S E-Hybrid variant that puts out a combined 680 horsepower.
 The Genesis G80 gets refreshed styling inside and out, standard Pedestrian Detection and Driver Attention Monitor, and a performance-oriented 3.3T Sport model powered by a turbocharged 3.3-liter V6.
 The Jaguar XJ gets an updated infotainment system with a 10-inch touchscreen, and a super-performance XJR575 model with a 575-hp 5.0-liter V8.
 The Cadillac CT6 debuts the brand’s “Super Cruise” hands-free-driving system, and also gets an updated automatic parking system, a washer for its rearview camera, and an updated infotainment system.
 The Cadillac XTS gets a mild facelift with LED headlights and taillights, revised chassis and front seats for a more comfortable ride, more sound insulation, and an updated infotainment system.
 The rest of the class is either unchanged or sees minor updates such as revised infotainment systems or a shuffling of standard and optional equipment levels.
+The Audi A8 skips 2018, but will return with a redesigned car for 2019.

 There are a handful of hybrids offered in the premium large class: the BMW 740e xDrive plug-in hybrid, the Cadillac CT6 plug-in hybrid, the Lexus LS 500h, the Mercedes-Benz S550e Plug-In Hybrid (soon to be S560e), and the Porsche Panamera 4 E-Hybrid and Turbo S E-Hybrid.

 This category also offers some truly spectacular performance models.
 Most of the cars in this class offer a V8, but some go above and beyond with something special.
 Audi’s S8 offers a 605-horsepower twin-turbo 4.0-liter V8.
 The BMW Alpina B7 has a 600-hp twin-turbo 4.4-liter V8.
 Jaguar’s XJ is now offered in an XJR575 model with a 575-hp 5.0-liter supercharged V8.
 The Mercedes-Benz AMG S63 has a 603-hp twin-turbo 4.0-liter V8, and the AMG S65 packs a 621-hp 6.0-liter V12.
 The Porsche Panamera can be had with a 4.0-liter turbocharged V8 that puts out 550 hp in Turbo form, or a whopping 680 hp in the Turbo S E-Hybrid version.
 In terms of body styles, there are only two that vary from the 4-door-sedan norm.
 The Mercedes-Benz S-Class offers a 2-door coupe and convertible, and the Porsche Panamera comes as a 4-door hatchback or a new Sport Turismo wagon.
 Same goes for drive wheels.
-Rear-wheel drive is the norm, and most of those cars are also available with all-wheel drive, which is standard on the Audi A8.
+Rear-wheel drive is the norm, and most of those cars are also available with all-wheel drive.
 The only front-drive cars are the Cadillac XTS and Lincoln Continental, which are also offered with all-wheel drive.